Skip to main content

 Growth Hormone Peptides and Systemic Wellness

 Beyond direct hair-specific peptides, a class of compounds known as growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormones (GHRHs) can indirectly influence hair health through their systemic effects.
-These peptides, such as Sermorelin, Ipamorelin, and CJC-1295, stimulate the pituitary gland to produce and release more endogenous (GH).
+These peptides, such as Sermorelin, Ipamorelin, and CJC-1295, stimulate the pituitary gland to produce and release more endogenous growth hormone (GH).

 While not direct hair loss treatments, optimized GH levels contribute to overall tissue repair, metabolic function, and skin health.
 Improved cellular regeneration, enhanced collagen synthesis, and better nutrient delivery throughout the body can create a more favorable environment for hair growth.
 Patients often report improvements in skin quality, sleep patterns, and lean muscle mass, which collectively support a healthier physiological state conducive to better hair.